 Will cellulose insulation burn?

 Nu-Wool Premium Cellulose Insulation has a UL Class 1 fire rating.
-For more detailed information see: http://www.nuwool.com/homeowners/fire-resistant
+For more detailed information see the Nu-Wool Cellulose Insulation page.

 Is this sheep’s wool? (referring to Nu-wool Cellulose insulation)

 No. Cellulose is “green.”
 It’s made of 80% post-consumer recycled newsprint.
-The fiber is chemically treated with non-toxic borate compounds to resist fire, insects and mold.
+The cellulose is chemically treated with non-toxic borate compounds to resist fire, insects, and mold.